 Talk to a realtor.
-Get an honest assessment for your New Jersey, Brooklyn, Queens, Long Island home.
+Get an honest assessment for your North Carolina & New Jersey home.
 Find out what estimated costs will get you a higher return.
 Negotiate realtor fees to keep net profits as high as possible and do a market analysis so you have reasonable expectations of the sale.

-Preparing the House for Sale in New Jersey, Brooklyn, Queens, Long Island
+Preparing the House for Sale in North Carolina & New Jersey

 Do your best as a couple to clean up the house and make it presentable for sale.
 Remember you both have a stake in the successful sale.
 De-clutter and make it look like a happy family lives there.
 Continue to mow the grass.
 And if you really want to make it smooth, tackle that honey-do-list you have been avoiding.

 She’ll scratch her head wondering why you were incapable of doing it before and you’ll know you just increased your sale value.
 Funny how you can win that way sometimes.